-How much does a server cost?
+How much does a server cost in 2025?

 featured-image

-How much does a server cost? | Pleo Blog
+How much does a server cost in 2025? | Pleo Blog

 What’s a server used for?